geflx/2d-games-unity/README.md

 # Ninja Run - Android 2D Game :video_game::running:

-Ninja Run is a 2D endless running game and it was my first theme choice to learn about game development in Unity.
+Ninja Run is a 2D endless runner game and it was my first theme choice to learn about game development in Unity.

 The **main objective** is to survive the maximum shuriken/attacks waves possible, using **jump button**(clicking at the mid-upper screen space) to scape and survive them.
 I had a lot of fun developing and testing this game, and hope you will have fun playing it.
 For the record, the **known highscore** is 990 points.